bitvora/wot-relay/README.md

 # WOT Relay

-WOT Relay is a Nostr relay specialized for managing a web of trust based on trusted public keys.
-This relay is designed to run on localhost, with events filtered by a defined trust network.
+WOT Relay is a Nostr relay that saves all the notes that people you follow, and people they follow are posting.

 ## Prerequisites